martinsletsjoe/Tidtaker/README.md

 Time goes by differently while under pressure, so when training you tend to count faster, so i created an app to help me circumvent this problem while doing exercises in the gym.

-It only works in development mode at the moment and not when downloaded, i will create a link after i fix the crashing.
+It only works in development at the moment and not when downloaded, i will create a link after i fix the crashing.

 ## Tech
 * React-Native